nationalarchives/miiify/README.md

 Setup and deployment: start with [doc/installation.md](doc/installation.md).

 Store annotations in Git, serve them from an optimized read-only store.
-Familiar version control workflow, no database required.
+Use familiar version control workflows without any database setup.

 ## Key Features